↓

 Posted in Recent Obituaries

-He was preceded in death by his parents, four brothers and two sisters.
+Theresa was preceded in death by her parents and 2 grandsons.

 Condolences may be offered to the family at www.mcmullinyoung.com